-On July 26, OpenSuse project release the latest version of OpenSuse distribution – OpenSuse Leap 42.3.
-It is powered by LTS kernel 4.4 with many features back ported from newer release, particularly related to latest hardware support.
+On July 26, OpenSuse project releases the latest version of OpenSuse distribution – OpenSuse Leap 42.3.
+It is powered by LTS kernel 4.4 with many features backported from a newer release, particularly related to latest hardware support.
 Among the key packages are gcc 4.8.5, KDE Plasma 5.8 LTS and Gnome version 3.20.
-Other desktop environment like XFCE or LxQt can be downloaded from repos.
+Other desktop environments like XFCE or LxQt can be downloaded from repos.
 It shared the base with Suse Enterprise (SLE) 12 Service pack 3, so it is extremely stable and secure.
 Firefox version is 52 ESR (ESR is enterprise release channel) and LibreOffice 5.3.

 Atom editor (or just Atom) is free and open source text and code editor build by GitHub.
 It is build using Chromium, nodejs, CoffeScript and Less.
 There are few other editors build using nodejs, second most popular project is Brackets.
 I've tried both and found Atom stable among two.
 Another advantage Atom has more plugins than Brackets.
 Recently I'm started to using it as alternate for Sublime Text.

-It has many plugin for Drupal also.
-I'm using following plugins
+It has many plugins for Drupal also.
+I'm using the following plugins

 Few months back I started using disqus commenting system on my site, so far my experience is good.
 Disqus is very is easy in install and configure.
 Download and install disqus module from Drupal.org enable it, get api key for your site from Disqus.com and that's it.

-For end user the biggest advantage it that you don't have to create separate account for each site, you can comment using existing disqus account.
-It really save a lot of time for end user as well.
+For the end user the biggest advantage it that you don't have to create a separate account for each site, you can comment using an existing Disqus account.
+It really saves a lot of time for the end user as well.

-Currently my work is mostly focused on drupal, but I've worked with C++, C# and Asp.net.
-First I'm going to tell you about general setup which is common for all technologies, after that I'll tell you about items specific to technologies.
+Currently, my work is mostly focused on Drupal, but I've worked with C++, C#, and Asp.net.
+First I'm going to tell you about the general setup which is common for all technologies, after that I'll tell you about items specific to technologies.

 To work with Drupal 8, we need Drush 7, which is in alpha stage of development.
 So there no package available for distribution (like Ubuntu, OpenSuse).
 Installation of Drush 7 is not as simple Drush 6, if you not familiar with composer, you may find it difficult to install, so I've written a shell script, which can be used to install Drush 7.